 - Epilepsy is a serious condition with its own set of challenges and may impact many different aspects of a person’s life.
 Epilepsy may affect a person’s relationships with family and friends, school, employment, and leisure activities.

-- According to the National Epilepsy Foundation, more than one million people continue to have seizures that impact their daily activities.
+- According to the National Epilepsy Foundation, more than one million people in the United States have seizures that impact their daily activities.

-To learn more about our epilepsy program, please call the Neuroscience Clinic at Banner – University Medical Center Phoenix at (602) 839-6533.
+For more information about our epilepsy program, please call the Neuroscience Clinic at Banner – University Medical Center Phoenix at (602) 839-6533.